Note: This article was originally published in 2012 and has been updated with the latest numbers as of 2021.

 And that too by doing nothing in stock markets! and just holding his original investments?

-Your next question would definitely be – Who has done it?
+I am sure your next question would definitely be – Who the f*** has done it?

-Our answer is that we don’t know.
-But we are pretty sure that promoters of company would be one of them.
-They would have held shares for 32 years and made a killing.
-By the way, turning Rs 10K to Rs 369 Cr is same as growing your money 49% year on year for 32 consecutive years.
-Even great Warren Buffett managed a ‘paltry’ 25%… So even if we told you earlier that you cannot become Warren Buffett, here we have data, which suggests that you actually can!!
+Even the great Warren Buffett managed a ‘paltry’ 25%.
+So even if we told you earlier that you cannot become Warren Buffett, here we have data, which suggests that you actually can!!

-(In comparison, banks pay 8% per year on deposits)
+(In comparison, banks pay 5-6% per year on fixed deposits)